=============================================================================

 end if

-# Extract the digits from right-to-left, putting them in buffer[]
+# Extract digits from right-to-left, putting them into scratch_bytes[]

 0 -> i